 [Licensed for UofI] Sage Research Methods Online collects classic examples of specific methodologies, research methods handbooks, and the well-known “Little Green Books” that walk through specific methods problems.
 Want to know how to analyze your nominal data, code your interviews, or get the right sample?
 These books have answers!
 To get specifically to books, choose the “Content” drop-down menu and select “Books.”

-- Morgan and Claypool: The “Synthesis” lectures from this publisher includes a number of series relevant to information sciences researchers.
+- Synthesis Lectures: The “Synthesis” lectures include a number of series relevant to information sciences researchers.
 Each title is a concise monograph.
-Besides the below areas, you can see the full list of series highlighting recent and forthcoming titles on the Morgan and Claypool website.
+Besides the below areas, you can see the full list of series highlighting recent and forthcoming titles on Springer Link.
 [Licensed for UofI].

 - Synthesis Lectures on Data Management